Whole Foods Parking Lot: Reception

 Within several days of release the video had more than 500,000 YouTube views.
-Ryan Seacrest tweeted the link to his followers, and Whole Foods management sought to distribute the video, despite its mild criticism of the establishment.
-Wittman says he did not intend to criticize Whole Foods as much as show, “him laughing at himself and people like him who find themselves getting stressed trying to find a parking space at Whole Foods or dealing with irritating fellow shoppers.”
-Wittman says the song, "...speaks to how we consume things these days."
+Television presenter Ryan Seacrest tweeted the link to his followers, and Whole Foods management sought to distribute the video, despite its mild criticism of the establishment.
+Wittman says he did not intend to criticize Whole Foods, but to show "him laughing at himself and people like him who find themselves getting stressed trying to find a parking space at Whole Foods or dealing with irritating fellow shoppers."
+Wittman says the song "speaks to how we consume things these days."
 He recounts the inspiration came while shopping with the list shown in the video, intending to make dinner for his fiancée and nearly honking at someone in the parking lot.
 He thought, "what am I doing?
 This is crazy!"

 "It's Getting Real in the Whole Foods Parking Lot" has spawned several responses from artists and musicians.
 The artist Delia Brown created a rap video response entitled "Revenge of the Black Prius".
 The video is available on iTunes and Amazon, where the artist is listed as Del-Nel.

 Rapper Lae (LaeCharles Lawrence Jr.) has created "Whole Foods Parking Lot (Berkeley Remix)".

 DJDave and Lae created a joint video (through FogandSmog productions) in which DJDave compliments Lae on his Berkeley Remix and Lae accuses DJDave of not being Berkeley enough.